dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * **Completly refactored all the code of Dwains Dashboard.**
 * **Use webpack now to compile my own Dwains Lovelace cards, no external load of Litelement through unkpg.com.
 This means you can use Dwains Dashboard now fully offline from the internet without problems.
 It's also a lot faster as the custom cards for my dashboard are now compiled and optimized.**
 * **You don't have to change/touch any of your existing HA files/config to setup and use Dwain Dashboard.
 Seting up Dwains Dashboard is now all done automatic during installation.**
-* **Removed the use of HA themes for my Dashboard.
-My theme is now only used inside my dashboard and not outside of it.**
+* Removed the use of HA themes for my Dashboard.
+My theme is now only used inside my dashboard and not outside of it.
-* **Created 2 full new cards for headings and headers to replace the yaml partials.**
+* Created 2 full new cards for headings and headers to replace the yaml partials.
+* My dashboard is no longer dependent on the following third party addons: card-mod, auto-entities, custom header, state-switch and browser_mod.
+You can remove these from your HA setup if you don't use them in an other dashboard or Dwains Dashboard addon.
+I replaced them all with new made Dwains Lovelace Cards.

 ...